 Advanced Figma Settings

-Set up auto-detected preview text, prototype links, and footer detection for one-click Figma to Klaviyo exports.
+Set up auto-detected prototype links and footer detection for one-click Figma to Klaviyo exports.

-These three settings turn the Figma plugin into a true one-click solution.
-When all three are enabled, you select your frame and click "Send to Klaviyo" - the preview text, link addresses, and footer are all pulled directly from your Figma file.
+These two settings turn the Figma plugin into a true one-click solution.
+When both are enabled, you select your frame and click "Send to Klaviyo" - the link addresses and footer are pulled directly from your Figma file.
 No manual entry needed.

 Click the gear icon in the plugin header to access these settings.
 By default, they are all turned off.